Table of Contents

 1. Adopt a single set of methodologies for all of HR

 Decide how COEs should approach problem identification, solution development, and implementation consistently, objectively, and repeatably.
-Training and requiring teams to use these can create a culture of consistency in centralized or distributed teams, lessening the risks associated with dispersed or decentralized work teams.
+Training and requiring teams to use these can create a culture of consistency across centralized or distributed teams, reducing the risks associated with dispersed or decentralized work.
 Methodologies such as evidence-based HR (EBHR), design thinking, Agile development, and business process improvement (e.g., Six Sigma, Kaizen) are proven approaches that are more effective in determining root causes, process flaws, and workable solutions.

 2. Establish “freedom within a framework” as a design standard

-Create a culture where HR teams design solutions using standardized frameworks, models, tools, and methodologies and then explicitly enable them to adapt those to meet local needs within certain parameters.
+Create a culture in which HR teams design solutions using standardized frameworks, models, tools, and methodologies, and then explicitly enable them to adapt them to meet local needs within certain parameters.
 Push decision-making to local business leaders, HRBPs, and COE experts to tailor their approaches within aligned and defined cost, timeframe, and strategy parameters.
-Move the centralized COE from monitoring and restricting unique and innovative solutions to minimize its administrative burdens.
+Move the centralized COE from monitoring and restricting unique and innovative solutions to minimizing its administrative burdens.

 3. Create “networks of expertise”